Excerpt 1, The King Trials

 Please the gods?
 Then why not send them to parish?
 When the knight had asked his lord how they’d please them, exactly, he’d replied, as easily as if he were instructing a Casaanite in his castle to fetch wine, “We’ll honor the Old Ways.
 Word has reached my ears that some peasants think it would be meet to make a Gift to their old gods.”
 He’d clapped a firm hand on his shoulder.
 “I need you to help them do it.”

 The Lord Warden had been vague but all too clear, and it left Damien mute with horror.
 Some of his fellow villagers—maybe his own neighbors—were Sylvanians, he’d realized in that unreal moment.
-Their faith was forbidden in the Kingdom of Loran, and rightly so, for their faith required blood sacrifice.
+It didn’t bother him that they worshipped trees and stone and dirt.

 Things had only worsened from there.
 He learned that his liege already had a Gift in mind.
 He’d prayed about it at temple, his lord had said, even confided about it in Brother Elfred.
 He’d wanted Damien to see to this personally in the swordwood on the Half-Day to Summer Solstice—with witnesses.